 David G. Ritchie

 David has an extensive background handling grievance and disciplinary appeals – both at arbitration and before administrative law agencies; in addition to expertise leading negotiations on more than 200 California public sector collective bargaining agreements, employee discipline proceedings and regulatory compliance, and issues involving peace officers and firefighters, including officer-involved shootings.
+David’s specialty covers the breadth of employment law matters including retirement, reasonable accommodations and all manner of leave and paid leave laws.

-David has successfully cases before the Public Employment Relations Board, the Federal Labor Relations Authority and the Federal Services Impasses Panel and is experienced in leading negotiations and meet-and-confer deliberations pursuant to the Meyers-Milias-Brown, Federal Labor Relations, and Trial Court Employment Protection and Governance Acts.
+David has successfully handled cases before the Public Employment Relations Board, the Federal Labor Relations Authority and the Federal Services Impasses Panel and is experienced in leading negotiations and meet-and-confer deliberations pursuant to the Meyers-Milias-Brown, Federal Labor Relations, and Trial Court Employment Protection and Governance Acts.
 David has many years of experience conscientiously handling workplace investigations, and sensitive employee discipline matters.

 Having graduated with an LL.M degree from Santa Clara University specializing in Intellectual Property Law, David was honored as a CALI award winner in the study of Remedies.
 Previous to that, he earned his Juris Doctorate from the University of Manitoba Law School in Winnipeg, Manitoba, Canada where he enjoyed two years on the Manitoba Law Journal as an Articles Editor and as the Journal’s Technical Editor.
 During his tenure at Manitoba, David served enthusiastically on the Curriculum Review Committee.